 It’s the sad truth that Christmas markets around the world have become prime targets for radical attacks.
 Heavy crowds of people at a Christian event makes them potentially risky places to be.
 Berlin fell victim to such an attack in 2016 when a truck deliberately drove into the crowds and killed 12 whilst injuring many more.
-However, there are some anti-terror products that can be used to safeguard Christmas markets, in particular, temporary Hostile Vehicle Mitigation (HVM) products.
+However, some anti-terror products can be used to safeguard Christmas markets, particularly temporary Hostile Vehicle Mitigation (HVM) products.

 TVCBs are made from high strength concrete and then reinforced with steel.
-They are commonly used on motorways, so are more than capable of deflecting strong blows from cars travelling at fast speeds.
+They are commonly used on motorways to deflect strong blows from cars travelling at fast speeds.
 These could be perfect for protecting a car park and doubles as a great flood defence as well.

-Zaun Ltd are security specialists in vehicle attack prevention, and we can offer venue organisers all of the aforementioned products.
-Simply click on the link for each and find out more.
-To discuss an upcoming Christmas market, or other major event, contact us today for more support and guidance.
+Zaun Ltd is a security specialist in vehicle attack prevention, and we can offer venue organisers all of the aforementioned products.
+Click on the link for each and find out more.
+To discuss an upcoming Christmas market or another major event, contact us today for more support and guidance.